The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer is the growth of cancer cells in this tube.

 There are 2 main types of esophageal cancer:

 Cancer occurs when cells in the body divide without control or order.
 Eventually these uncontrolled cells form a growth or tumor.
 The term cancer refers to malignant growths.
 These growths invade nearby tissues and spread to other parts of the body.
 It is not clear exactly what causes these problems in the cells, but is likely a combination of genetics and environment.

 Esophageal cancer is more common in men, and in people aged 50 years and older.

-Other factors that may increase your chance of esophageal cancer include:
+Other factors that may increase your chances of esophageal cancer:

 Esophageal cancer may cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your esophagus may need to be viewed.
 This can be done with:

 Talk with your doctor about the best treatment plan for you.
 Options are based on the stage of your cancer and may include one or more of the following:

 Surgery may be necessary to treat the cancer.
 Surgery may be the only treatment, or it may be done in combination with radiation therapy and/or chemotherapy.
 Surgical methods include: